Godannar Anime Review

 Godannar is one of those shows that successfully toes the line between paying homage to a classic genre and parodying it, and it's either smarter than it lets on or gets lucky with its role-reversing of a classic genre.
 I'm pretty sure that if you have any love at all of old-school overkill mecha action you'll enjoy Godannar's loving (if fanservice-drenched) tweak on it.

 Full ReviewSwitch to Quick Review

-Godannar is somewhere between a playful parody of classic mecha action and a retro homage to it, and so loaded with fanservice (of both girls and robots) that it's hard to pay attention to anything else.
+Godannar is somewhere between a playful parody of classic mecha action with a subversive twist and a retro homage to it, but so loaded with fanservice (of both girls and robots) that it can be hard to pay attention to anything else.
 The combination of the three makes it hard to tell whether the genre-subverting plot is smarter than it looks or clever through dumb luck, but in any case I enjoyed it.

 The broad comedy is well-timed and moderately amusing, but for my sense of humor it does best with the offhanded jabs at genre cliches.
 Among my favorite running jokes is a pilot who is repeatedly written off for dead by his teammates after doing something dramatically sacrificial, despite not actually dying.

 The drama is a tougher call; since a hallmark of old-school mecha action is screaming, weepy, in-your-face, over-the-top theatrics, the line between parody and homage is a little vague.
 So, when Godannar launches into a bout of histrionics, you could laugh at it or try to get into it.
 I was laughing, personally, although I suppose you could enjoy the series either way.